LaGrange, KY: CSXT/L&N

 Whittier, AK: tracks and road share the tunnel that provides access to the town

-Tampa, IL, apparently running a red light: CSXT/ACL At least these tracks seem to have their own lane down the middle of the road.
+Tampa, FL, apparently running a red light: CSXT/ACL At least these tracks seem to have their own lane down the middle of the road.
 Studying the Google satellite, my guess is that it is going down 6th Ave.

 Redwood City, CA: probably a terminal railroad shared by SP and WP

 Lake Charles, LA: a left turn lane shares the tracks.
 A picture of a head-on chicken game.
 Downers Grove has a fifth-lane in the middle for left-turns in both directions.
 The kids called it the suicide lane.
 Lake Charles seems to have upped the ante for and "exciting" lane.
 The locomotive had red paint.
 But I don't know what railroad uses that color.
 My 1928 Atlas shows SP, Mo Pac, and KCS served that town.
 So I assume the locomotive is KCS since SP and Mo Pac would be either orange (BNSF) or yellow (UP).
 Looking at KCS photos, the use red, but not all red.
 So maybe it is a terminal railroad.